 You’re using your Amazon Echo wrong.

 I don’t care if it’s the Echo 2nd gen or the Echo dot.
-You’re using it wrong.
+You are probably using it all wrong!

 Like millions of other homeowners, you purchased the Amazon Echo or Echo Dot.
 The first thing you did was train it to recognize your voice—including where you emphasize vowels, slur your consonants, or at which volume you usually speak.